PatrickStrz/kovi/docs/styling.md

 component architecture.
 CSS is automatically vendor prefixed.
 - Use styled components wherever possible.
 - Keep styled components small, handling one concern only.
-Create a new file in ui-components for any component that will be reused throughout the application.
+Create a new file in ui-kit for any component that will be reused throughout the application.
 - Use 'local' styled components that are not exported for composed components that require smaller one-off pieces.